songster-sa/aws-sw-arch-associate-notes/readme.md

     - if aws stops then u r not charged for the partial hr - based on spot price - 2 min to decide stop or terminate
     - Spot block - 1-6hr block
     - Spot Request - one time or persistent
-    - Spot fleet - spot instances + on demand instances
+    - Spot fleet - spot instances + on demand instances - against target capacity
+        - by default it tries to maintain the target capacity
+        - capable of launching replacement spot instances automatically (For all other types you need to decide the instance type before hand)
+        - but no auto scaling capability
 - Spot instance strategies for the fleet
     - capacity optimised
     - lowest price - default